JoramSoch/ITEM-SL-paper/README.md

 3. Run the script `Figure_SimRes.m` to reproduce Figure 3 from the paper.
 4. Run the script `Figure_ParaMod.m` to reproduce Figure 5 from the paper.

 Note: The directory contains random number generators and for the uniform distribution (`MD_unirnd.m`) and the matrix-normal distribution (`MD_matnrnd.m`) which only rely on the built-in MATLAB functions (`rand`, `randn`).
-Therefore, MATLAB's Statistics and Machine Learning Toolbox is only required for SVM training (`svmtrain`) and testing (`svmpredict`) based on LS-A and LS-S estimates (see "Step 3c" in `Simulation.m`).
+Therefore, MATLAB's Statistics and Machine Learning Toolbox is only required for SVM training (`svmtrain`) and testing (`svmpredict`) based on LS-A and LS-S estimates (see [Step 3c](https://github.com/JoramSoch/ITEM-SL-paper/blob/main/Simulation/Simulation.m#L296-L342) in `Simulation.m`).

-To investigate a null scenario without condition decodability, set `r = 0` in line 38 of `Simulation.m`.
+To investigate a null scenario without condition decodability, set `r = 0` in [line 38](https://github.com/JoramSoch/ITEM-SL-paper/blob/main/Simulation/Simulation.m#L38) of `Simulation.m`.
 This will set the proportion of voxels with information to zero, such that there are no multivariate differences between the two experimental conditions.
 In this case, decoding accuracies should be symmetrically distributed around the chance level (see Section 3.2 in the paper).

 ### Application